ArkTrek/dcm2png/README.md

 2. **Pixel Data**: The actual image data, which can represent a single 2D image or a series of slices for 3D data.
 3. **Tags**: Labels used for metadata fields.
 Each tag is identified by a unique hexadecimal pair (e.g., `0010,0010` for the patient's name).

-### Why Convert DICOM to PNG?
-- **Visualization**: PNG is a widely used image format supported by almost all software applications, making it easier to visualize medical images outside specialized medical software.
-- **Sharing**: PNG files are lighter in size and more convenient to share with patients or non-medical professionals.
-- **Publications/Reports**: When medical images are needed for reports or publications, converting DICOM to PNG allows easy embedding into documents.

 ## Requirements

 - Python 3.x